kevinsimper/kubernetes-workshop/00-introduction-presentation/readme.md

 ---
 class: center, middle
+# what we represent
+---
+class: center, middle
 # What is Kubernetes?
 "an open-source platform for automating deployment, scaling, and operations of application containers across clusters of hosts"
 ---